fauu/Kamite/README.md

 *This should be good enough for > 90% of typical manga text blocks, but the block detection algorithm has a lot of room for improvement.*

+> **Note**
-**Note (Linux/Xorg):** On Xorg, the point selection mechanism cannot be restricted to just a point, meaning that when the mouse is pressed and dragged, a rectangle area will be selected instead of a point.
-If this happens, Kamite will consider the center of this area as the selected point.
+> (Linux/Xorg) On Xorg, the point selection mechanism cannot be restricted to
+> just a point, meaning that when the mouse is pressed and dragged, a rectangle
+> area will be selected instead of a point.
+If this happens, Kamite will
+> consider the center of this area as the selected point.

 ##### Region OCR